GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/pbspro-server/README.md

 ## Description

 This module provisions a PBS Server Host to operate and administer a PBS Professional cluster.
-The following extra services are required:
+The following requirements must be observed:

-- an existing Altair license server with sufficient licenses to run PBS Pro
+- one must have an existing Altair license server with sufficient licenses to run PBS Pro
-- a shared filesystem mounted across all PBS hosts to faciliate file transfers for jobs and their stdin/stdout logs
+- jobs should be submitted from a network filesystem mounted on all hosts to faciliate file transfers for jobs and their logs

 ### Example